sernopay/go-examples/generic/generic-types/README.md

 ```
 * We create a stack of integers and push elements `1`, `3`, and `5` to the stack.
 We then print the top element of the stack using the `Peek` method.
 * We create a stack of strings and push elements `"a"`, `"c"`, and `"e"` to the stack.
 We then print the top element of the stack using the `Peek` method.
+* From this example, we can see that the `Stack` type is generic and can be used with different types.
+We created two stacks: one for integers and one for strings.
+The `Push` and `Peek` methods work with both stacks, demonstrating the flexibility of generics.
+By doing this, we avoid code duplication and make our code more maintainable.
+* We can't use the same `Stack` type for both integers and strings, demonstrating the type safety of generics.

 ## Run the code
 To run the code, use the following command: